Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

 The navicular bone

-The deep digital flexor tendon (DDFT) as it glides over the bone
+The deep digital flexor tendon (DDFT), which glides over the bone

-The navicular bursa acts as a cushion between the DDFT & the bone
+The navicular bursa, acting as a cushion between the DDFT and the bone

-The collateral sesamoidean ligaments that suspend and anchor the navicular bone
+The collateral sesamoidean ligaments, which suspend and anchor the navicular bone

 Common Signs of Navicular Syndrome